ronakkjain/Detecting-Text-from-Images/README.md

 # Detecting-Text-and-TexttoSpeech
-This project is about extracting text from images and speaking up that text for the childrens to understand properly.
+This project is about extracting text from images using pytesseract and speaking up that text by Text-to-Speech API.
 Notebook as code and theory explaination too.

 # Procedure: